 The thing is, there is nothing more important than the relationship you have with your kids.
 But there are negative things that you say that are powerful and have a lasting impact on your relationship with your kids.
 It's important to take note of these and avoid them.

-Here are the 7 hurtful things that parents say to their teens, sometimes without even realising it.
+Here are the 7 hurtful things that parents say to their teens, sometimes without even realizing it.

 1 - POINTING OUT THEIR INSECURITIES